Diffusion Schr\"odinger Bridge Matching

 \subsection{2D Experiments}

-For the 2D experiments, we closely follow \cite{tong2023conditional} and the released code at \url{https://github.com/atong01/conditional-flow-matching} (code released under MIT license), and use the same synthetic datasets and the 2-Wasserstein distance between the test set and samples simulated using probability flow ODE as the evaluation metric.
+For the 2D experiments, we closely follow \cite{tong2023conditional} and the released code\footnote{\url{https://github.com/atong01/conditional-flow-matching} (code released under MIT license)}, and use the same synthetic datasets and the 2-Wasserstein distance between the test set and samples simulated using probability flow ODE as the evaluation metric.
 However, we use 10000 samples in the test set since we find the 2-Wasserstein distance can vary greatly with only 1000 samples (which can be as high as 0.3 even between two set of samples both drawn from the ground truth distribution).
 We use a simple MLP with 3 hidden layers and 256 hidden units to parameterize the forward and backward drift networks.
 We use batch size 128 and 20 diffusion steps with uniform schedule at sampling time.
 Each outer iteration is trained for 10000 steps and we train for 20 outer iterations.
+As the initial coupling is more optimal in DSBM-IMF+, we reduce the number of outer iterations to 4 and train for 50000 steps in each outer iteration.
 For flow methods, we train for 200000 steps in total.
 For Table \ref{tab:2d_result} we use $\sigma_t=1$ in all cases, except the \textit{moons-8gaussians} dataset where we use $\sigma_t=5$.
 Note that FM cannot be used for the \textit{moons-8gaussians} task since it requires a Gaussian source, but CFM is applicable.
 The experiments are run using 1 CPU and take approximately 200 minutes (for both training and testing).

-In \Cref{tab:2d_additional_wasserstein2}, we additionally compare to the SB-CFM method \citep{tong2023conditional} which utilizes mini-batch Sinkhorn solvers to define an approximate Schr\"odinger Bridge static coupling $\tilde{\Pi}^\textup{SB}_{0,T} \approx \PiSB_{0,T}$.
-We can also utilize this idea in the DSBM-IMF framework, which corresponds to using the initialization coupling $\Pi_{0,T}^0=\tilde{\Pi}^\textup{SB}_{0,T}$ in \Cref{alg:DSBM_general}.
-This coupling also satisfies $\tilde{\Pi}^\textup{SB}_0=\pi_0$ and $\tilde{\Pi}^\textup{SB}_T=\pi_T$ but can provide a better initialization than the independent coupling $\Pi_{0,T}^0=\pi_0 \otimes \pi_T$.
-We name this approach DSBM-IMF+.
-As the initial coupling is more optimal in DSBM-IMF+, we reduce the number of outer iterations to 4 and train for 50000 steps in each outer iteration.
-The results in \Cref{tab:2d_additional_wasserstein2} show that DSBM-IMF+ can achieve lower sampling error than DSBM-IPF and DSBM-IMF.
-It also performs better than SB-CFM on 3 of the datasets and achieve lower path energy on all datasets.